 Several experiments have been conducted in order to assess the performance of the heuristics described in Section 4.
-We have generated a set of random platforms with $\mathsf{n}=1$ to 50 stages, and two sets of random platforms, one set with $\mathsf{p}=10$ processors and the other with $\mathsf{p}=100$ processors.
+We have generated a set of random applications with n=1 to 50 stages, and two sets of random platforms, one set with p=10 processors and the other with p=100 processors.
 The first case corresponds to a situation in which several stages are likely to be mapped on the same processor because there are much fewer processors than stages.
 However, in the second case, we expect the mapping to be a ONE-TO-ONE MAPPING, except when communications are really costly.